fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 each mooseName beginsWith: 'headfirst::designpatterns::combining::decorator'
 ```

-Press return to accept the filter, and you should see a new list:
+Press <kbd>Enter</kbd> to accept the filter, and you should see a new list:

 [![PlantUMLGizmoMoose Dialog]({{site.baseurl}}/img/posts/PlantUMLMooseClassesFiltered.png){:class="img-responsive"}]({{site.baseurl}}/img/posts/PlantUMLMooseClassesFiltered.png)